Jeremy Bojczuk

 Personal Details

 He is aware that once you place your personal details online, you lose control of them.
-Every piece of information you place online is stored on computers owned by other people.
+Every piece of information you place online is stored on computers controlled by other people.
 These other people, mostly acting not as free individuals but instead as the servants of authoritarian social institutions, have the power to retain, delete, copy, alter, combine and share those pieces of information, and in almost every case there is nothing you can do about it.
-As the saying goes: you can’t put the toothpaste back in the tube.
+As the old saying goes: you can’t put the toothpaste back in the chicken.

-- In 2003, Jeremy Bojczuk was briefly Devon and Cornwall Disco–Dancing Champion, until he was obliged to resign because of a technical infringement, an episode now known to disco–dancing enthusiasts as Medalliongate.
+- In 2003, Jeremy Bojczuk was briefly Devon and Cornwall Disco-Dancing Champion, until he was obliged to resign because of a regalia-related technical infringement, an episode now known to disco-dancing enthusiasts as Medalliongate.

 - He has visited the Grand Canyon, or at least has posed in front of a convincing backdrop.